Martin Riley (footballer): Stourbridge

 On 21 August 2020, following his departure from Hereford, Riley signed for Southern League Premier Central side Stourbridge on contract terms.

 Riley made his debut for Stourbridge on 22 September 2020, in an FA Cup first round fixture at away to Tamworth.
 Riley was introduced on the 88th minute for Darryl Knights.
-The game finishing 3-3, and Tamworth went on to won the tie 5-4 on penalties.
+The game finishing 3-3, and Tamworth went on to won the tie 5–4 on penalties.

 Tamworth

 On 17 September 2021, Riley signed for Southern League Premier Central rivals Tamworth.
-The following day Riley was named as an unused substitute in an FA Cup 2nd qualifying round 5-0 away victory over Belper Town.
-He did make his debut in the next round of the FA Cup on 2 October 2021, as Tamworth defeated Leiston 3-1 away from home, with Riley coming on as an 83rd minute substitute for Jack Thomas.
+The following day Riley was named as an unused substitute in an FA Cup 2nd qualifying round 5–0 away victory over Belper Town.
+He did make his debut in the next round of the FA Cup on 2 October 2021, as Tamworth defeated Leiston 3–1 away from home, with Riley coming on as an 83rd minute substitute for Jack Thomas.

-Riley made his Southern League Premier Central debut for Tamworth on 9 October 2021, when he was called on as a 6th minute substitute for injured former Stourbridge team mate Jordaan Brown, and helped the club to a 2-1 victory, with both goals coming from Dan Creaney in injury time.
+Riley made his Southern League Premier Central debut for Tamworth on 9 October 2021, when he was called on as a 6th minute substitute for injured former Stourbridge teammate Jordaan Brown, and helped the club to a 2–1 victory, with both goals coming from Dan Creaney in injury time.

 Hednesford Town

 On 3 December 2021, Riley signed for Southern League Premier Central side Hednesford Town.

 Riley confirmed on 29 May 2022 that he would be retiring following the conclusion of the 2021–22 season.
-However on 13 June 2022 it was confirmed that Riley had a change of heart and agreed a deal to remain with Hednesford Town, and play for the club for the 2022–23 season.
+However, on 13 June 2022 it was confirmed that Riley had a change of heart and agreed a deal to remain with Hednesford Town, and play for the club for the 2022–23 season.